andrewt3000/MachineLearning/neuralNets.md

 **Neural networks** are machine learning models and universal approximators [3](#references).
 This document explains their architecture and how to [train a neural network](#training-a-neural-network).

 ### Terminology
-Neural networks are a broad term that includes also other types of neural networks such as [CNNs](cnn.md) or [transformers](transformer.md).
-The architecture we are discussing here goes by differnt names:
+Neural networks are a broad term that also includes other types of neural networks such as [CNNs](cnn.md) or [transformers](transformer.md).
+The architecture we are discussing here goes by different names:
-- **ANN artificial neural networks** as opposed to biolgical
+- **ANN artificial neural networks** as opposed to biological
 - **FNN feedforward neural network** as opposed to recurrent
 - **MLP multilayer perceptron** a reference to the original design that inspired neural networks [1](#references)
 - vanilla neural networks